Los Angeles Specific Performance Attorneys

 Proudly Helping Clients Pursue Legal Action

 Having a well-drafted contract is very important in real estate transactions.
 When property prices are rising, some sellers might try to cancel their contract if they receive a higher offer than yours.
-If that ever happens, you may be able to file a lawsuit asking the court to force the seller to sell the property to you.
+If you are facing a real estate litigation matter such as a contract dispute, you may be able to file a lawsuit asking the court to force the seller to sell the property to you.

 If your contract is well-drafted and the seller refuses to sell the property to you for a legitimate reason, you may be able to file an action against the seller for specific performance and record a lis pendens against the property, which will prevent the seller from selling the property to another buyer.
 Conversely, if a buyer refuses to honor his obligations under a purchase agreement, the seller may file a suit against the buyer, forcing him to buy the property.

 Plaintiffs must establish the following elements to bring a lawsuit for specific performance:

 - An enforceable contract exists between the parties

 - Adequate payment